csherwood-usgs/wave_bl/README.md

 `fw_mw91.m` is the semi-analytical model implemented in ROMS/COAWST as MW91, from Madsen & Wikramanayake (1991)
 `ustwv.m` is a numerical solution of equations 9 - 12 in Smith (1977), so it can be adopted for other eddy viscosity profiles.

+#### Jupyter Notebook
+`wbl.ipynb` is a first cut at solving the momentum equations on a vertical grid...written with ChatGPT and not fully tested...although it looks ok.

 #### References
 Madsen, O. S., & Wikramanayake, P. N. (1991).
 Simple Models for Turbulent Wave-Current Bottom Boundary Layer Flow (Dredging Research Program No. Contract Report DRP-91-1) (p.
 150 + appx.).
 Cambridge, Massachusetts: Massachusetts Institute of Technolgy.
 Retrieved from https://archive.org/details/DTIC_ADA247942
 Smith, J. D. (1977).
 Modeling of sediment transport on continental shelves.
 In The Sea (Vol. 6, pp. 539–577).
 New York: Wiley-Interscience.